 Appropriately Uses Anti-Anxiety Medication

-This is the percent of patients given antianxiety medications.
-These drugs are prescribed to residents experiencing anxiety and depression.
+This indicates the percentage of patients given antianxiety medications.
+Antianxiety medications are administered to residents experiencing anxiety or depression.

 Managing Depression Among Residents

-This metric measures the percentage of long-term stay patients exhibiting symptoms of depression.
+This is the percentage of patients exhibiting symptoms of depression.

 Appropriate Vaccine Usage